The machine doesn't want to take my money (2022)

 written for Tina Reynaert

 Hey Jana, I'm looking for special, crazy, innovative compositions by female composers who are now working and creating.
 Have you already composed something for a pianist?
 Or would you like to do it?
-You can take it broadly: pianist, speaking pianist, performance — the piano as a whole.
+You can take it broadly: pianist, speaking pianist, performance—the piano as a whole.

 This was the premise of The machine doesn’t want to take my money.
 Perhaps it does seem like a bit of a weird choice that I decided to work with money as a central topic.
 But since I had been a freelancer for about half a year at that point, I got to dive into the world of funding, tax declarations and the financial reality of beginning artists.
 A reality many creative minds have and had to deal with.

 So instead of avoiding it, I made money the star of the show.
-In this composition different forms of money are used to prepare the piano.
-The instrument is divided in three sections for these preparations: in the low register, the pianist is asked to use their credit card; in the middle register, coins are bouncing on the strings, creating a metallic sound with a little bit of a natural delay; in the high register, bank notes are woven between the strings, creating a characteristic (and slightly irritating) sound effect of the bank notes quickly vibrating against the strings.
+In this composition, different forms of money are used to prepare the piano.
+The instrument is divided into three sections for these preparations: In the low register, the pianist is asked to use their credit card; in the middle register, coins are bouncing on the strings, creating a metallic sound with a little bit of a natural delay; in the high register, bank notes are woven between the strings, creating a characteristic (and slightly irritating) sound effect of the bank notes quickly vibrating against the strings.
 However, at what point the pianist plays in which section was determined by an external source: the stock prices of the Belgian BEL20 from January 1991 until March 2022.

 The machine doesn’t want to take my money was premiered in May 2022 by Tina Reynaert during the Piano Viva festival in Schoten (Belgium).